Artistic Director, Choreographer & Company Dancer

 Cecly Placenti, originally from Belleville, NJ, received her MA in Dance Education from New York University and her BFA in Dance from Montclair State University.
 She has had the good fortune to perform with freelance choreographers Julie Batson Carter and Sean Scantlebury and companies including Chris Ferris and Dancers, Lauren Beirne Dance Works, Catherine Gallant Dances, The Next Stage Project, and ESS/Danceworks.
 As a writer, Cecly has been published in Critical Dance and is currently on staff at The Dance Enthusiast where she writes previews, interviews, and reviews covering a wide variety of movement artists and initiatives.
-Cecly was a guest choreographer and teacher at Cicely Tyson School of Performing and Fine Arts as well as Raritan Valley Community College and is currently the full-time dance teacher at Bronx Preparatory Charter High School.
+Cecly was a guest choreographer and teacher at Cicely Tyson School of Performing and Fine Arts as well as Raritan Valley Community College and is currently a full-time dance teacher at The School at Columbia University.

 Shanise grew up in, San Diego, CA and started tap dancing at the age of four.
 As a child she also studied Jazz at San Diego Civic Arts, and ballet at California Ballet.
 Shanise earned a B.A. in dance from the University of California, Riverside.
 While attending college, she performed with the Bristol Contemporary Dance Company in LA.
 Inspired by her professors Wendy Rogers and Susan rose, after graduating, Shanise moved to the Bay Area to peruse her career in dance.
 She has been fortunate enough to dance with companies like The Sarah Bush Dance Project, Sarah Berges Dance, SOULskin Dance company, and Robert Moses Kin.
 Shanise moved to NYC to challenge herself and become a better, more well-rounded artist.
 Shanise joined Six Degrees Dance in 2018.